ARM-software/abi-aa/sysvabi64/sysvabi64.rst

 Global Offset Table (GOT)
 -------------------------

-Position independent code cannot, in general, contain absolute (fixed) virtual addresses.
-Global offset tables hold absolute addresses in private data, thus making the addresses available without compromising the position independence and shareability of a program's text segment.
-A program references its global offset table using position independent addressing and extracts the absolute values from it, thereby redirecting position independent references to their actual locations.
+Position-independent code cannot, in general, contain absolute (fixed) virtual addresses.
+Global offset tables hold absolute addresses in private data, thus making the addresses available without compromising the position-independence and shareability of a program's text segment.
+A program references its global offset table using position-independent addressing and extracts the absolute values from it, thereby redirecting position-independent references to their actual locations.

 The global offset table (GOT) is created by the static linker in